coredac/dataflow/README.md

  - Clone this repo.

  - Build LLVM:
-   - Check out to commit `cd70802`. (a stable version randomly picked, will sync to the latest version)
+   - Check out to commit `cd70802` (a stable version randomly picked, will sync to the latest version).
    - Build:
 ```sh
  $ mkdir build && cd build